 The frequency of sound is defined as the number of times the sound wave acquires the same value per unit of time.
 It is expressed in cycles, Hertz (Hz).
 The frequency determines the pitch of the sound.
-Bass or low-frequency sounds are those that are repeated little in time (a few cycles per second), such as thunder or a truck horn.
+Bass or low-frequency sounds are those that are repeated a little in time (a few cycles per second), such as thunder or a truck horn.

 High-pitched or high-frequency sounds are repeated more in time, for example, that produced by a whistle.
 The human ear is capable of perceiving sounds with frequencies between 20 and 20,000 Hz.
-Noise and vibration in the workplace

 The intensity corresponds to the strength of the vibration, of the alteration that occurs in the air.
 It is measured in decibels (dB).
 The human ear is capable of perceiving between 0 dB of the threshold of hearing and 140 dB of the threshold of pain.